 Under the Gambling Act 2005, local licensing authorities became responsible for regulating certain areas in the gambling industry.
 To find out more about the role local licensing authorities play, visit: Gambling Commission, about licensing authorities

-Working together, Forest Heath District Council and St Edmundsbury have developed the policy with due regard to all available regulations, conditions, codes of practice, statutory guidance, practical experience of legislation and any consultee responses.
-Should anything in future publications, legislative/regulatory changes or case law impact upon the content of the 'Statement of Policy' document, then it will be taken into account.
-The document may then be updated at a later stage and with due consideration to the resource implications for the Licensing Authority.
+In West Suffolk we have developed the policy with due regard to all available regulations, conditions, codes of practice, statutory guidance, practical experience of legislation and any consultee responses.
+Should anything in future publications, legislative/regulatory changes or case law impact upon the content of the statement of policy document, then it will be taken into account.
+The document may then be updated at a later stage and with due consideration to the resource implications for the licensing authority.

 The Gambling Act 2005 (the act) gives licensing authorities various regulatory functions in relation to gambling.
 The main functions of licensing authorities include:

 A gambling policy is required to address the three licensing objectives of the act, which are: